Skip to main content

 Can You Sue a Company for Underpaying You?

-Yes, you can sue for being underpaid.
-First, you need to submit a claim through WHD (more on this below) and wait for WHD to investigate the claim.
-They will decide if the claim is valid and submit a legal order for your employer to pay what you are owed.
+You can sue your employer if you're underpaid.
+You'll need to submit a claim through WHD and wait for the department to investigate the claim.
+It will decide if your claim is valid, and if so, they'll submit a legal order to your employer to pay you your missing wages.

 This is a common remedy for wage violations.
-Your employer should make up the difference between what you were paid and the amount you should have been paid.
+Your employer must pay the difference between what they paid you and what you should have received.
+This difference is "back pay."

-If this first attempt at getting your money does not work, you can consider suing your employer in small claims court or your local court.
+If your WHD claim isn't successful, you can consider suing your employer in small claims court.

-Labor laws and wage laws can be tricky, and your ability to sue or recover missing wages can depend on:
+Labor laws and wage laws can be tricky.
+Your ability to sue or recover missing wages depends on many factors.

-• Are you an exempt employee or paid an hourly wage?
+• Are you an exempt employee (salary) or an hourly employee?

 • Do you make the federal minimum wage or state minimum wage?